 Hedges of net investments in foreign operations are accounted for similarly to cash flow hedges.
-Any gain or loss on the hedging instrument relating to the effective portion of the hedge is recognized in other comprehensive income and accumulated under the heading of foreign currency translation reserve.
-The gain or loss relating to the ineffective portion is recognized immediately in profit or loss and is included in the caption "other (income) expense".
+Any gain or loss on the hedging instrument relating to the effective portion of the hedge is recognized in other comprehensive income and accumulated under the heading Effects of valuation of derivative financial instruments.
+The gain or loss relating to the ineffective portion is recognized immediately in profit or loss and is included in the caption "Valuation of derivative financial instruments".

-Gains and losses on the hedging instrument relating to the effective portion of the hedge accumulated in the foreign currency translation reserve are reclassified to profit or loss on the disposal of the foreign operation.
+Gains and losses on the hedging instrument relating to the effective portion of the hedge accumulated in the Exchange differences on translating foreign operations are reclassified to profit or loss on the disposal of the foreign operation.

-- Embedded derivatives
+Embedded derivatives